“Never Again”: 93-Year-Old Toronto Holocaust Survivor Shares Her Story of Auschwitz

 We mark this day annually because we can never forget what happened there and because the remembering moves us to vow “Never again.”

 Today, in another century, some eight decades after Auschwitz, the shadow of hate and evil and human depravity that darkened the world then is lengthening again.

 There are gathering forces of an aggressive global far right movement encompassing anti-Semites, white supremacists and neo-Nazis that is threatening religious, racial and ethnic minorities.

-In the mob that overtook the U.S. Capitol this month, there were people wearing shirts with hateful anti-Semitic slogans like “Camp Auschwitz” and “6MWE,” which stands for “6 Million Weren’t Enough” — a reference to the six million Jews murdered during the Holocaust.
+In the mob that overtook the U.S. Capitol last January, there were people wearing shirts with hateful anti-Semitic slogans like “Camp Auschwitz” and “6MWE,” which stands for “6 Million Weren’t Enough” — a reference to the six million Jews murdered during the Holocaust.

 Today, the urgency to declare “Never again” and to insist “Never forget” is fierce indeed.

 There can be no forgetting for Judy Weissenberg Cohen.

 The 93-year-old Toronto resident was 16 when the Nazis wrenched her from her home in Hungary and sent her to Auschwitz in a cattle car.